iyzg/iyzg.github.io/_drafts/kaunta-collection-003.md

 $$ E[x]+ E[y] = E[x + y]$$

-This means that the answer will be the probability a pair will be beautiful multiplied by m - 1, so we'll just find the 2 cases
+This means that the answer will be the probability a pair will be beautiful multiplied by m - 1, so we'll just find the 2 different cases:

 1. When $ d = 0 $, the only valid pairs of (a, b) are when $ a = b $, so the
 probability is $$ \frac{n}{n^2} $$.